helium/HIP/0009-non-helium-hotspots.md

                       |      |
                       +------+

-With this information, we can verifiably prove that A, B, D and E can successfully complete PoC challenges which involve hotspot X. Since we know that hotspot X is bound to be trustworthy by design and any hotspot which can participate in a PoC challenge involving X can only do so if it's operating within the rules set by the consensus mechanism and also has an operating radio chip.
+With this information, we can verify that A, B, D and E can successfully complete PoC challenges which involve X. Since we know that Hotspot X is trustworthy, we can conclude that any Hotspot which can participate in a PoC challenge involving X can only do so if it's operating within the rules set by the consensus mechanism and also has an operating radio chip.

-However, even with the above explained scheme, we still need a way to be able to allow hotspots not manufactured by Helium or authorized manufacturers to not only participate in PoC but also be candidates for consensus membership to build a truly decentralized permissionless network.
+However, even with this scheme we still need a way to allow Hotspots not manufactured by Helium Inc or authorized manufacturers to not only participate in PoC but also be candidates for consensus membership.

 To counter that and allow any hotspot to participate in PoC and have consensus membership candidacy, we propose to introduce "Levels of Trust".

-# Detailed Explanation
-[detailed-explanation]: #detailed-explanation

 ## Current Network Behavior

-In the current network onboarding a helium manufactured hotspot allows full proof-of-coverage priviledges as soon as the hotspot syncs fully with the blockchain, however this behavior is insufficient to ensure that non-helium manufactured hotspots or DIY hotspots by individual developers adhere to the consensus rules and also honestly provide RF coverage.
+In the current network, onboarding a Helium Inc manufactured Hotspot grants full Proof-of-Coverage priviledges.

 As mentioned in the problem defintion, we cannot assume that every single DIY hotspot is going to incorporate a GPS chip or a radio chip.
 Malicious enttities may try to game the system by tweaking/removing hardware and yet be able to participate in PoC.
 Currently we _know_ that every single hotspot being added to the network is manufactured by helium and has the required hardware to participate in proof-of-coverage challenges, as soon as we allow other hotspots to join the network we have no verifiable way of being able to separate a virtual network from a real one.

 To mitigate that, we propose a new model for establishing trust among hotspots and subsequently change how hotspots earn HNT, perhaps aptly